Dan-J-D/ringbuf/README.md

 - **Writes**: `memory_order_relaxed` for loading head, `memory_order_acquire` for loading tail, `memory_order_release` for storing head
 - **Reads**: `memory_order_relaxed` for loading tail, `memory_order_acquire` for loading head, `memory_order_release` for storing tail

-This allows a single producer and single consumer to operate concurrently without locks.
+This allows a single producer and single consumer (SPSC) to operate concurrently without locks.
+For multi-producer or multi-consumer scenarios, you would need additional synchronization.

 ## Memory Layout